boschmotorsport/WinDarab/wiki/Home.md

 ## Searching The Wiki - Just Start Typing!

-We recommend you just start typing your question, let github do the rest!
+We recommend you press the 'S' key (for search), then just start typing your question, let github do the rest!

 You can use the *GitHub* search bar above to search for concepts in the wiki.
 Make sure you select 'In This Repository'